 Women

-Ranking of specific causes of premature death (before 75) ranked by age-adjusted* Potential Years of Life Lost (PYLLs) among men, Belgium, 2020 Source: Own calculation based on death certificates, Statbel (*) reference population: European standard population 2010
+Ranking of specific causes of premature death (before 75) ranked by age-adjusted* Potential Years of Life Lost (PYLLs) among women, Belgium, 2021 Source: Own calculation based on death certificates, Statbel (*) reference population: European standard population 2010

-Most causes of premature deaths tend to decrease (or at least stay stable) over time.
-For instance:
+Most causes of premature deaths tend to decrease (or at least remain stable) over time, but there are some exceptions.

-In contrast, premature mortality from lung cancer increased dramatically in women (60% increase) from 2000 to 2015 and then stabilised.
-From the fourth leading cause of death, it has risen to the first just above breast cancer.
+In contrast, premature lung cancer mortality rose dramatically among women (60% increase) between 2000 and 2015, then stabilized.
+From the fourth leading cause of death in 2000, it has risen to first place, just above breast cancer;

 Men